 Hazardous wastes are generally acids or bases.
 They can corrode metal containers.

-Nitric acid, sodium hydroxide, and hydrochloric acid are some of the examples.
+Nitric acid, sodium hydroxide, and hydrochloric acid are some examples.

 How to Dispose of Hazardous Wastes in the Right Way?